Plan unveiled for Toronto’s own World Trade Center complex

 "I think there are going to be some interesting opportunities that are going to come out of the woodwork on this one," Mr. Dietl said in an interview.

-According to documents distributed as part of the request for expressions of interest, World Trade Center-branded buildings can command higher rents than other office towers, and typically have higher occupancy rates.
+According to documents distributed as part of the request for expressions of interest, World Trade Center-branded buildings can command higher rents than other office towers and typically have higher occupancy rates.

 For example, the World Trade Center in Boston charges 25 per cent more in rent than comparable office landlords, according to the documents.
-Seoul's World Trade Center tower can command a 22.9 per cent rent markup.
+Seoul's World Trade Centre tower can command a 22.9 per cent rent markup.
 Not all World Trade Centers can charge such premiums, however.
 The one in Amsterdam gets only 5.8 per cent extra, still among the highest rates in the city.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.